Auroville for the Conscious Traveler: Art, Farms, and the World's Most Unusual Community

 Culture: Dress modestly, especially at the Matrimandir.
 Don't wander into residential areas without invitation.
 Photography rules vary by unit — always ask.

 Auroville isn't for everyone.
-It requires patience, openness, and a willingness to sit with discomfort — the discomfort of a bumpy red dirt road, a cold shower, and ideas about human community that challenge everything you've been taught about how society should work.
+It asks for patience, openness, and a willingness to sit with discomfort — the bumpy red dirt road, the cold shower, and ideas about human community that challenge everything you've been taught about how society should work.

-But if you arrive with genuine curiosity instead of tourist expectations, you'll find something I haven't found anywhere else: proof that people from 60 countries can build something together that's greater than any of them could build alone.
+But arrive with genuine curiosity instead of tourist expectations, and you'll find something rare: proof that people from 60 countries can build something together that's greater than any of them could build alone.